Isaac ROS AprilTag

 Note

-This package is a GPU-accelerated drop-in replacement for the CPU version of ROS AprilTag
+This package is a NVIDIA-accelerated drop-in replacement for the CPU version of ROS AprilTag

 Note